JAForbes/blog/posts/alternative-to-npm-scripts.md

 The current state of the art
 -----------------------------

-Let's say we have a `package.json` that uses browserify, tape.
+Let's say we have a `package.json` that uses browserify.
 We're going to use `npm-run-all` to run multiple jobs in parallel and `mkdirp` to create required folders.
 If you use `mkdir -p` on windows you'll create a directory called `-p`.

 We're going to handle both dev and production bundling, with minification and transpilation.
 It's still going to be simpler than most projects tend to be.
-I'm ignoring steps like deployments, css concentation and even caching mitigating.
+I'm ignoring steps like deployments, css concentation and even caching mitigation.
 But hopefully complicated enough to see the benefits of the proposal.

 We install our dev dependencies locally and write our scripts like so: